ericgarciaresearch/noaa_sedna/README.md

 ## Sequence Databases

-I have installed and created few sequence databases that are available to all SEDNA users.
+I have installed and created few sequence databases (NCBI and MIDORI2) that are available to all SEDNA users.

+&nbsp;

 ### NCBI nt Database